 Although we were a very small school we played matches against other local larger grammar schools.
 When I was in the fifth form a very enthusiastic sports teacher, called Miss Haddelsey arrived at the school.
-She was determined that our small number of pupils should not prevent us from
+She was determined that our small number of pupils should not prevent us from doing well at interschool tournaments and when it was our turn to host the Tennis Tournament she spent many hours giving us extra coaching, and also while acting as groundsman, rolling the grass courts so that they would be in tip-top condition!
+I know that the First Six and the

-GILLIAN (CENTRE) IN THE SCHOOL PHOTO TAKEN IN 1947
+GILLIAN (CENTRE) IN THE SCHOOL PHOTO TAKEN IN 1947 Second Six did not let her down!